 Services And Costs

 Landscape Designs.
-Designs generally range from $200 for a small section of your yard up to $1000 for your complete yard.
+Designs generally range from $500 for a small section of your yard to around $1200 for your complete yard.
 A design is useful

 budget (scroll down a page to see sample plans)

 Project Implementation.
 I’ll provide you estimates for projects based on

 labor, plants, and other materials.
 For bigger jobs, such as stonework, I also do project management with contractors.
 I only work on landscape installations within 3 miles of Takoma Middle School.

 1. GROW YOUR OWN FOOD - By using vegetables and fruits in your landscape, you reduce the need for gas guzzling, long-distance transport to bring your food.
 Produce is fresher, tastier, and pays you back in reduced grocery bills.
 A little less farmland is needed allowing more habitat for wildlife.
 There is nothing like the satisfaction of eating food you grew yourself!